Workato > Launch Tallyfy processes from Workato

 - Complex data transformations between systems

-- Multi-step workflows involving multiple applications
+- Multi-step workflows that involve multiple applications

 - Advanced security features including encryption and compliance tools